asciinema/asciinema-player/README.md

 > This option is effective only when `fit: false` option is specified as well
 > (see above).

+### `keystrokesTTL`

+Type: number

+How long should a keystroke be displayed?

+For example, when set to `2` and a keystroke will disapper two seconds after it's been displayed.

+Defaults to `3.0`

 ## Keyboard shortcuts

 The following keyboard shortcuts are currently available (when the player